boxcutter/pulumi-github-repository/docs/README.md

 # Documentation

-This directory contains additional documentation files not covered in the main [README](../README.md)
+This directory contains additional documentation files on topics not covered in the main [README](../README.md)